Codecademy/docs/content/java/concepts/array-list/terms/clear/clear.md

   - 'paths/java-developer'
 ---

-The **`clear()`** method removes all elements from an **ArrayList** in Java.
+The **`.clear()`** method removes all elements from an **ArrayList** in Java.
 After invoking this method, the list will be empty, but the ArrayList instance remains with its current capacity unchanged.
 It does not return anything but rather empties the list.

 ## Syntax